d2si/sovereign-keys/README.md

 If you miss any of the previous 5 pieces of information, please verify you followed every previous installation step correctly.

-Some of those informations are not secrets and will be added to your CodeCommit repository:
+Some of this information is not secret and will be added to your CodeCommit repository:

 13. Copy the `customerCA.crt` in the CodeCommit repository: `sovereign-instances/cloudhsm-conf/customerCA.crt`
 14. Copy the `ssl-client.crt` in the CodeCommit repository: `sovereign-instances/cloudhsm-conf/ssl-client.crt`